 Myth: Mineral oil causes cancer/is toxic

-Ah, the classic argument.
-It seems we can’t get away from ‘toxic chemicals’ and carcinogens these days.
-The carcinogenic compounds found in unrefined mineral oil are removed in the treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.
+As I said above, the carcinogenic compounds found in unrefined mineral oil are removed in the treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.

 Mineral oil is not digested by the body nor stored in fat or other organs, making it incapable of building up to toxic levels.
 It’s in fact prescribed as a laxative because of its ability travel through the bowels.
 No link has been made between its laxative use and cancer incidence, so from that we can extrapolate that on the skin it’s equally innocuous.
 Mineral oil is chemically incapable of being absorbed into your bloodstream via the skin, as some sites seem to suggest.
 Claims that mineral oil is linked to higher rates of skin cancer (or any cancers) are unfounded.

 I might note, however, that National Toxicology Program stated that aerosolised mineral oil might be carcinogenic.
-It can also irritate the lungs and cause pneumonia in some cases if aspirated, so avoid breathing it in/working in the heavy machinery construction industry if you’re really worried.
+It can also irritate the lungs and cause pneumonia in some cases if aspirated, so avoid breathing it in/working in the heavy machinery construction industry.
 But that goes for a lot of things – what they’re claiming is like saying that water is ‘toxic’ because people have drowned before.

 Myth: Mineral oil prevents your skin from absorbing moisture and thus dries it out

-Not that I recommend slathering yourself in Vaseline as the first step in your routine, but there is no danger that you’ll ‘lock out’ the moisture by using mineral oil, or any occlusive.
-The moisture we care about is in the deeper layers of our skin, constantly replenished by the bloodstream.
+There’s basically no danger that you’ll ‘lock out’ the moisture by using mineral oil, or any occlusive.
+The moisture we care about trapping is in the deeper layers of our skin, constantly replenished by the bloodstream.
 Mineral oil just prevents this moisture from evaporating out into the air a.k.a. trans-epidermal water loss.
-Of course, much like you wouldn’t put skin care on a dirty face, don’t use it before serums or other active products as the barrier it creates will hinder their effectiveness.
+Of course, don’t use a mineral-oil heavy product before serums or other active products, as the barrier it creates will hinder their effectiveness.
 Keep it reserved as the final step and you’ll be fine!

 Myth: Mineral oil clogs your pores